 Authors may choose whether their accepted articles are published in OpenAccess, or by subscription publications.

-Please note that the APC fee (US $2500) for a paper from China shall be collected by the JIPB Editorial Office.
-Wiley publisher shall be responsible for collecting the APC fee (US $2500) of contributors from other countries.
+Please note that Wiley publisher shall be responsible for collecting the APC fee (US $2730 or 19,800 RMB) of contributors from China and other countries.

-If the authors decide to publish via the subscription model, a page charge of US $100 (700 RMB) will be levied for each printed page.
+If the authors decide to publish via the subscription model, a page charge of US $100 (700 RMB) will be levied for each printed page for research/resource/review/ technology article.
+The publication fee will be $1,500 (10,500 RMB) for each short paper, such as Breakthrough Report.

 The Editorial Office of Journal of Integrative Plant Biology